 LECTURE TITLE: "Abandonment and Freedom: Elder-Care Institutions, Individualizing Subjectivities and the Ethics of Aging in Contemporary India."

-Jennifer Furin (M.D., Harvard Medical School, Ph.D., University of California)
+M.D., Harvard Medical School, Ph.D., University of California

-Assistant Professor at Harvard Medical School, Medical Director for Partners in Health's (PIH) Progam in Lesotho
+Assistant Professor at Harvard Medical School, Medical Director for Partners in Health's (PIH) Program in Lesotho

-LECTURE TITLE: "Anthropologist as Witness; Anthropologist as Advocate: Objectivity and Responsibility in Current Anthropologic Practice"
+LECTURE TITLE: "Anthropologist as Witness; Anthropologist as Advocate: Objectivity and Responsibility in Current Anthropological Practice"